jknowlt2/NamePlates/Readme.md

 The purpose of this project was to create a way to simply and quickly create nameplates for use around the CRC Office.

+## Next Improvement

+The next improvement to this will be incorporate the CRC logo, making it easy to add or remove from the left side.

 ## Instructions